JuliaPy/PyCall.jl/README.md

 Julia's `ccall` function) to call Python functions from the Julia language, automatically converting types etcetera.

-## Work in Progress

-PyCall is currently a proof-of-concept and work in progress.
-Much basic functionality works, but major TODO items are:

-* Conversions for many more types (set, range, xrange, etc.).
-Callback functions.

-* Support for keyword arguments.

-* Syntactic sugar.

 **Note**: In order to load Python modules such as NumPy that are partly implemented in shared libraries (i.e., which are not purely written in Python), you must patch Julia with the fix in [Julia issue #2317](https://github.com/JuliaLang/julia/pull/2317).
 This is required for multidimensional array conversions, which rely on NumPy.